 Articles with the dominant relevancy score above a certain threshold are automatically 'published' to the GPHIN database.
-Articles that are of an even higher relevancy are also immediately sent to GPHIN users by email as 'alerts'.
+Articles that are deemed of immediate concern by the analysts are immediately sent to GPHIN users by email as 'alerts'.

 Articles whose relevancy is below an established threshold are automatically 'trashed' as being not relevant according to GPHIN criteria.